YuvrajBalagoni13/TexGeneration/README.md

 ![alt text](docs/imgs/usage_addon.png)

 add model path if installed the model manually from huggingface or else the addon will install it for you & save it in huggingface cache.

+# Key Highlight of project -
+- **Inverse Procedural Modelling** : Given an image the model will generate a shader graph corresponding to that image.
+- **Dataset** : Converted VLMaterial dataset (target was a python script for the material) into a Domain specific language for shader graph.
+Why & How in this doc [DATA.md](docs/DATA.md).
+- **Custom tokens** : added new additional domain specific tokens to the models tokenizer vocabulary for efficient shader representation.
+In details at [DATA.md](docs/DATA.md).
+- **Model** : did lora fine-tuning for Qwen3.5-0.8B model, also trained the additional embeddings for the new added tokens.
+Also untied the weights for the new embeddings & lm head as untying helped model performed & learned better than keeping them same.
+More info here [TRAIN.md](docs/TRAIN.md).
+- **Quantization** : Quantized the model into multiple precision (Q8_0, Q5_K_M, Q4_K_M) using llama.cpp in gguf format.
+Available at huggingface - [huggingface_link](https://huggingface.co/YuvrajB13/Qwen-3.5-0.8B-TexGen-GGUF/tree/main).
+- **Blender Addon** : Created a blender addon to use the model.

 # Metrics